 Semi-permanent color will cover gray or white hair temporarily.
 It is made to color naturally pigmented hair and last about a month.
 However, when you use semi-permanent color on gray or white hair, it will wash out in a couple of weeks.
 Semi-permanent color is not made with strong developers and will only add or darken the color.
 They are not made to brighten or lighten the color.
 You will only get the color shown on the box if you have that color of hair already.
 There are many brands, including Natural Instincts by Clairol, that can be bought at most drug, grocery, or department stores for less than $10.

 Permanent hair color must grow out and will require touching up about every six weeks.
 Permanent color will generally lead to the best results and best gray and white coverage.
-While there are many brands on the market that you can use at home, these box colors are harsher than what would be used in a salon.
+While there are many brands on the market that you can use at home; these box colors are harsher than what would be used in a salon.
 A permanent color is best left for your colorist to develop the perfect shade for you.
 These colors can lighten and brighten hair as well as darken it.
 Colorists can add oils and moisturizers to the formula to keep from damaging your hair.
 Salon pricing varies but plan on spending $50 to $100 dollars for this service at a salon.
 Don't rule out your local beauty school for color services.
-Students are overseen very closely on chemical services and the cost is usually lower than at a seasoned professional salon.
+Students are overseen very closely on chemical services, and the cost is usually lower than at a seasoned professional salon.

-Products to Keep Color Fresh
+Products to Keep Hair Color for Older Women Fresh

 Color can dry your hair.
 Using a shampoo and conditioner that are specifically made for colored hair is important for keeping your hair looking healthy.